Parma wallaby: Rediscovery and sightings

 The renewed interest in the parma wallaby soon led to another milestone: in 1967 it was found that they still existed in the forests near Gosford, New South Wales.
 Further investigation showed that the parma wallaby was alive and well, and although not common, was to be found in forests along the Great Dividing Range from near Gosford almost as far north as the Queensland border.

-The offspring of the Kawau Island population are smaller than their fully wild relatives, even when provided with ample food: it appears that competition for limited food resources on the island selected for smaller individuals, an incipient example of the phenomenon of insular dwarfism.
+The offspring of the Kawau Island population are smaller than their fully-wild, Australian relatives, even when provided with ample food; it appears that competition, for limited food resources on the island, selects for smaller individuals, an incipient example of the evolutionary phenomenon of insular dwarfism.

 Description

 The parma wallaby is the smallest member of the genus Notamacropus, at between 3.2 and 5.8 kg, less than one-tenth the size of the red kangaroo.
 It is about 0.5 m in length, with a sparsely furred, blackish tail about the same length again.
 The fur is a reddish or greyish brown above, greyer about the head, and fading to pale grey underneath.
 Presumably, individuals had been sighted many times during the years when it was "extinct", but mistaken for an especially slender and long-tailed example of the otherwise similar red-legged and red-necked pademelons.